-- · our vulnerability to adverse general economic conditions and heightened competitive pressures; - dedication of a portion of our cash flow from operations to interest payments, limiting the availability of cash for other operational purposes; - · limited flexibility in planning for, or reacting to, changes in our business and industry; and - our inability to obtain additional financing in the future.
+- our vulnerability to adverse general economic conditions and heightened competitive pressures; - dedication of a portion of our cash flow from operations to interest payments, limiting the availability of cash for other operational purposes; - · limited flexibility in planning for, or reacting to, changes in our business and industry; and - our inability to obtain additional financing in the future.

-Our Credit Agreement with MidCap contains a mandatory prepayment provision that gives the Agent the right to demand payment of the outstanding principal and additional interest and fees in the event of default.
+Our Credit Agreement with MidCap contains a mandatory prepayment provision that gives MidCap and/or its Agent the right to demand payment of the outstanding principal and additional interest and fees in the event of default.
 We may not have enough available cash or be able to obtain financing at the time we are required to repay the term loan with additional interest and fees prior to maturity.

 At closing, \$10.0 million was funded to us in an initial tranche.
-The Credit Agreement also gives us the ability to access an additional \$50.0 million at our option, of which \$40.0 million may be drawn in 2 tranches subject to the achievement of certain customary conditions.
+The Credit Agreement also gave us the ability to access an additional \$50.0 million at our option, of which \$40.0 million may be drawn in 2 tranches subject to the achievement of certain customary conditions.
+In May 2020, our second tranche of \$10.0 million was funded by MidCap.
 If we are unable to satisfy these or other required conditions, we would not be able to draw down the remaining tranches of financing and may not be able to obtain alternative financing on commercially reasonable terms or at all, which could adversely impact our business.

-We rely and may continue to rely on a single distribution facility for the sale of TAVALISSE and potential sale of any of our product candidates.
+We rely and may continue to rely on two distribution facilities for the sale of TAVALISSE and potential sale of any of our product candidates.

-Our distribution operations for the sale of TAVALISSE is currently concentrated in one distribution center owned by a third-party logistics provider.
-Our distribution operations, if and when we launch any of our product candidates in the future, may also be concentrated in a single distribution center owned by a third-party logistics provider.
+Our distribution operations for the sale of TAVALISSE is currently concentrated in two distribution centers owned by a third-party logistics provider.
+Additionally, our distribution operations, if and when we launch any of our product candidates in the future, may also be concentrated in such distribution centers owned by a third-party logistics provider.
 Any errors in inventory level management and unforeseen inventory shortage could adversely affect our business.
 In addition, any significant disruption in the operation of the facility due to natural disaster or severe weather, or events such as fire, accidents, power outages, system failures, or other unforeseen causes, could devalue or damage a significant portion of our inventories and could adversely affect our product distribution and sales until such time as we could secure an alternative facility.
-If we encounter difficulties with our distribution facility or other problems or disasters arise, we cannot ensure that critical systems and operations will be restored in a timely manner or at all, and this would have an adverse effect on our business.
+If we encounter difficulties with any of our distribution facilities, whether due to the impacts of the ongoing COVID-19 pandemic (including as a result of disruptions of global shipping and the transport of products) or otherwise, or other problems or disasters arise, we cannot ensure that critical systems and operations will be restored in a timely manner or at all, and this would have an adverse effect on our business.
 In addition, growth could require us to further expand our current facility, which could affect us adversely in ways that we cannot predict.